Find A French

 we take you to what we consider are the best parts of the canal.”

-at a sedate four miles an hour, we covered just over 100 miles and negotiated little
+Traveling t a sedate four miles an hour, we covered just over 100 miles and

 More important than distance was how the journey effected us.
 Relaxation never felt